jackxu115/reactredux-beemusic-project-base/README.md

-# Mark2Win CityView Project Base
+# Mark2Win Full Stack Bootcamp Project Base

+# ReactRedux BeeMusic Store

 ### Download or git clone it to your local environment and run:
 `npm i` to install the npm dependencies